 The western end of Campbell Street aligns with the Chinatown light rail stop and is a key point of arrival for many visitors to the precinct.
 This end of the street is now closed to traffic.
 New outdoor dining and public activity has flowed into the area since the street closure.
-Between George and Pitt Streets, traffic use is now predominately servicing and basement access, including access to the Capitol Theatre car park.
+Between George and Pitt Streets, traffic use is deliveries, servicing, pick-up and drop-off including mobility access, taxis and ubers, and access to the Capitol Square car park.
 The loading functionality of the street is highly important for several properties which are serviced from the street.
-Informal drop-off and three-point turn activity is common.
+Short stay zones are highly desirable in the street because of the flat topography and proximity to George Street, which no longer carries private vehicles.
+Threepoint turn activity is common since the street's closure and currently occurs at the car park entry, causing conflict.
+There is a significant tidal flow to traffic from the car park as people depart after shows.

 Bus layover is located between Pitt and Castlereagh Streets.